aoloe/cpp-travis-qt-gcc-17/README.md

 and you will have to re-configure the Qt5 environment by running the `qt511-env.sh` script.

+On top of it, you will need `mesa-common-dev` a dependency that is somehow not pulled in by the Qt511 packages.

 Of course, you will have to replace `511` with the versrion you choosed to use.

 ## Using ninja